|

 |||

-months January till March May finishes his novel Am Jenseits; he finds
+March May finishes his novel Am Jenseits; he finds

 himself on the best way to fine literature.
-Do you read the printer's
+Do you read the

-proofs of Volume 25?
+printer's proofs of Volume 25?
 Yes?
-Than you would have noticed, that Karl May
+Than you would have

-starts now to come out with his own intentions.
-It is a question of well
+noticed, that Karl May starts now to come out with his own

-prepared, great movement from the religious – social field … The volumes
+from the religious – social field … The volumes up to now were

-up to now were written only for one purpose, to gather as many as possible
+written only for one purpose, to gather as many as possible

 readers as working field.
 [May to Fehsenfeld, 13th March] 16th March: Pauline Münchmeyer sells the Publishing firm to Adalbert Fischer, who is interested in particular in May's popular literature novels.
 26th March: Departure for Orient.
 Importen visited places: Genua (4th April – farewell from Emma and the Plöhn's couple because of health reasons), Port Said (9th April), Cairo (30th April – May hires there little later the Arab servant Sejd Hassan), Beirut (26th June), Haifa (18th July), Jerusalem (30th July), Jaffa (21st August – 2nd September), Aden/South Arabia (15th September).
 Many liked me on the ship [›Gera‹] even if I am just now the opposite from the previous Karl.
 He was with a great ceremony drown by me in the Red See, with ship's coal, which took him right to the bottom … [Letter to Plöhn's from 16th September].
 10th November: Arrival in Padang on Sumatra.
 May suffers from emotinal outbursts, refuses all nourishment and should have acted insane – it is possible he suffered from dysentery.
 Nothing is known for sure.
 This state lasts for about a week.
 22nd November: May sends a telegram from Padang to Radebeul; he asks Emma to come with the Plöhns to Port Said.
 11th Dezember: May is quarantined because of danger of diseases and suspicion of plague.
 On the 18th December he is allowed to leave Port Said.
 His friend Richard Plöhn, who suffers from Bright's kidney disease, becomes in the meanwile seriously ill and stays with Klara and Emma in Arenzano (20 km west of Genoa).
 In Germany in the meantime began fierce press attacks against May; in particular Dr. Fedor Mamroth (Frankfurter Zeitung) and Hermann Cardauns (Koelnische Volkszeitung) criticised May's selfpromotion and the connected with it Old Shatterhand legend.
 The argument, started somewhat objectively at first, became in following years polemic, upright malicious: a witch hunt to death begins.
 Book edition: Am Jenseits [Fehsenfeld], Der schwarze Mustang [Union]. |